How to Get a Mortgage with a New Job

 Other factors, such as how much deposit you are able to put down for the property will also be taken into account when a lender is deciding how much to lend to you, so saving up a bigger deposit will improve your chances of getting accepted.

-If your salary has increased
+If your salary increases

 If your new job means that you will be earning more money, then this will increase your affordability calculation, so you could be able to buy a house that is priced higher than you could previously with your lower salary.